 Before attending the Student Health Orientation Programme, new students are expected to complete University's online master registration so as to enable them to use services of the University Health Service.
+Please also complete the online Health Questionnaire.

 HEALTH QUESTIONNAIRE